tsunami416604/azure-docs.hu-hu/articles/azure-resource-manager/resource-group-template-deploy-cli.md

 ## <a name="parameters"></a>Paraméterek

 A paraméterek értékének átadásához használhat beágyazott paramétereket vagy egy paraméter-fájlt.
-A cikk előző példái a beágyazott paramétereket mutatják be.

 ### <a name="inline-parameters"></a>Beágyazott paraméterek